 3. Fairmont Banff Springs

 The world-famous Fairmont Banff Springs Hotel stands as a landmark in the picturesque alpine town of Banff, Alberta.
-Canada’s “Castle in the Rockies” has been providing legendary hospitality to its guests for more than 125 years.
+Canada’s “Castle in the Rockies” has provided legendary hospitality to its guests for more than 125 years.

 The Fairmont Banff Springs Hotel was modeled after a castle in Scotland, as evidenced by its turrets, castle-like look, and grand public spaces, plus it enjoys a very convenient location in the heart of Banff National Park, just above the Bow Falls and close to thermal springs.

 This luxury hotel is never cheap.
-Even in mid-October, after the summer season and before the ski season, this hotel’s room rates start at almost CAD500.
+Even in mid-October, after the summer season and before the ski season, this hotel’s room rates start at almost $500 CAD.

 4. Fairmont Chateau Lake Louise